Artist

 “When I was younger, I practiced origami, fascinated by how a simple sheet of paper could take on three dimensions.
 That’s probably where my need to go beyond two-dimensional drawing and create three-dimensional works comes from.

-Today, I work mainly with wood and plaster.
-These are materials that I enjoy manipulating to create reliefs and play with textures.
+Today, I mainly work with wood.
+It’s a material I love to manipulate to create reliefs and play with textures.
 I cut, sand, glue, paint, and varnish to give birth to three-dimensional compositions.

 I use a variety of methods, ranging from digital to more traditional techniques.
 I go through many stages and use various tools to develop my own unique expertise.”